glycerine/zebrapack/README.md

 made by incrementing by one the largest number available prior to the addition.
 No gaps in numbering are allowed, and no numbers are ever deleted.
-To get the effect of deletion, use the `deprecated` tag (effectively a tombstone) instead.
+To get the effect of deletion, add the `deprecated` value in `msg` tag.
+This is an effective tombstone.
-This allows the tools to help detect merge conflicts as soon as possible.
+It allows the tools to help detect merge conflicts as soon as possible.
 If two people try to merge schemas where the same struct or field number is re-used, a